-Lesotho country profile - BBC News
+Lesotho country profile

 Letsie III was restored as king in 1996 after his father died in a car accident.
 The monarch has no legislative or executive powers.

-Pakalitha Mosisili lost a vote of no-confidence in March 2017 which paved the way for early elections in June.
+Thomas "Tom" Thabane's All Basotho Convention (ABC) won early elections in June 2017, called after Prime Minister Pakalitha Mosisili lost a vote of no-confidence.

+His ABC party governs in coalition with the Alliance Democrats, Basotho National Party and the Reformed Congress of Lesotho.

-He headed a coalition government which unravelled after many members defected to the opposition.
+He served as prime minister in 2012-2015, but lost elections to a coalition of parties headed by Mr Mosisili.
+This gradually unravelled after many members defected to the opposition.

-He came to power in February 2015 following elections which were brought forward by nearly two years after the previous prime minister, Thomas Thabane, briefly fled to South Africa in August 2014, alleging a coup.
-South Africa was involved in mediating during the crisis.
+Thomas Thabane, briefly fled to South Africa in August 2014, alleging a coup, and South Africa was involved in mediating the crisis.

-Mr Mosisili's Democratic Congress (DC) ousted Mr Thabane's All Basotho Congress (ABC) by uniting with smaller parties, forming Lesotho's second consecutive coalition government after the election produced no clear winner.

-- The opposition All Basotho Convention (ABC) won the most votes in the June 2017 elections and plans to form a coalition government.

 MEDIA